Eeysirhc/ergodex-price-app/README.md

 ### Create summary view

-Run the `price-data.sql` file which summarizes all the different tables into a single view.
+Login to your newly created databse and run the `price-data.sql` file which summarizes all the different tables into a single consolidated view.

 ### Run ETL pipeline